-Chicago – After six days occupying the plant, workers at Republic Window &
+Chicago – After six days occupying the plant, workers at Republic Window & Doors in Chicago voted to accept a settlement late last night.

 The settlement totals $1.75 million.
 It will provide the workers with: